Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a directory with permission 751 in the working directory
+Write a script to change the group owner